Molonglo Valley planning

 - Coombs and Wright concept plan

-Planning and design framework
+Interim planning and design framework – stage 3

-- future land uses, such as housing, shops, schools and community facilities;
+- future land uses such as housing, shops, schools and community facilities

-- roads and open space networks.
+- higher order road and open space networks.

 ACT Government land release program